-COGSTATE LTD and its affiliates (collectively, “Cogstate”) respect your right to privacy and are committed to protecting your personal information.
+COGSTATE LTD. and all of its affiliates, including without qualification its US-based subsidiaries, (collectively, “Cogstate”) respect your right to privacy and are committed to protecting your Personal Data.

 WHAT INFORMATION WE COLLECT AND HOW WE COLLECT IT

 1. Information you give us

 Some visitors to Cogstate’s website may choose to interact with it in ways that require them to provide us with Personal Data.
 The amount and type of information that you provide will depend on the nature of the interaction.
 If you wish to receive our email newsletter or additional information about Cogstate as a company or about its products or services; or register for a webinar or event; or access our presentations, publications, or blog postings; or access our on-demand webinars and podcasts; or use our Cogstate Research web application, we may ask you to provide information tailored to facilitate these requests including: your name and email address, location, company name and job title, telephone number(s), and fax number.
 Some of these forms also provide you with optional fields to provide comments, which are not posted publicly and are seen only by Cogstate employees.
 You may refuse to provide such Personal Data, but that may prevent us from being able to provide you with additional information.

 2. Information we receive from passive use of our website

 Cogstate also collects information about your use of our website through technology such as cookies and web beacons.
 A “cookie” is a unique numeric code we transfer to your computer so we can keep track of your preferences and recognize you as a return visitor to our Site.
 A “web beacon” is a piece of code on our website enabling us to monitor things like user activity and site traffic.
 Cookies allow Cogstate to collect “clickstream” data, which reflects your activities on the website.